When to Use Resin Printing

 - Part size

-- Small-to-medium parts favor resin.
-Very large parts usually favor FDM for cost, speed, and easier handling.
+- Small-to-medium parts are the sweet spot for resin.
+Very large parts usually favor FDM for cost, speed, and simpler handling.

 - Loads and flex

-- Resin is often stiff and can be brittle; repeated flex and impacts usually point to FDM materials (PETG/nylon/PC/TPU) or other processes.
+- Many resins are stiff and can be brittle; repeated flex and impacts usually point to PETG/nylon/PC/TPU (or a different process).

 - Heat and sunlight

-- If it sits in a hot or sunny environment, you need to verify the specific resin’s heat/UV performance; otherwise prefer engineering filaments or different tech.
+- Hot or sunny environments require you to verify the specific resin’s heat/UV performance; otherwise lean toward engineering filaments or other tech.

 - Dimensional needs

-- Resin captures tiny features well, but final dimensions depend on exposure calibration and post-cure shrink.
-Validate with a small gauge/fit test.
+- Resin captures tiny features well, but final size depends on exposure calibration and post-cure shrink.
+Prove it with a small fit gauge before you commit.

 - Workflow fit

-- If you can’t reliably wash, cure, and manage waste safely, resin will not be “more convenient” than FDM in practice.
+- If you can’t reliably wash, fully cure, and manage waste safely, resin won’t be convenient—no matter how good the raw print looks.

 Fast validation workflow (before printing the whole project)

-- Print a small test that matches your real need: tiny text, a miniature face, a press-fit peg, or a snap feature.
+- Print a small test that matches the real requirement: tiny text, a face, a press-fit peg, or a snap feature.

-- Wash and fully cure it the same way you will treat the final parts (don’t judge from uncured output).
+- Wash and fully UV-cure it exactly like the final parts (don’t judge uncured output).

-- Check what matters: edge sharpness under light, fit/tolerance, and whether the part survives the expected flex/handling.
+- Inspect what matters: edge sharpness, fit/tolerance, and survival under the expected flex/handling.

-- If it fails the requirement, change resin type or change technology early (don’t spend hours tuning a process that can’t meet the goal).
+- If it misses the requirement, change resin or change technology now—before you spend time tuning the wrong process.

 If you expected resin to look better but it doesn’t